PavloPolovyi/rick-and-morty/README.md

 # Rick&Morty characters Wiki

 <h2>📣 Project description 📣</h2>
 This is a simple REST API that exposes two enpoints: <b>/random</b> - to get info about random Rick&Morty characters and <b>/by-name?nameLike={query}</b> - to find info about characters who's name is like query pattern.
-The data is dynamically synchronized using external API (https://rickandmortyapi.com/).
+The data is dynamically synchronized using an external API (https://rickandmortyapi.com/).
 This application follows SOLID principles and is built up using N-tier architecture.

 <h2>Features</h2>